For the latest stable version, please use Spring Framework 6.2.1!

 </bean>

-Keep in mind that, to make this work out of the box, your code must be compiled with the debug flag enabled so that Spring can look up the parameter name from the constructor.
-If you cannot or do not want to compile your code with the debug flag, you can use the @ConstructorProperties JDK annotation to explicitly name your constructor arguments.
+Keep in mind that, to make this work out of the box, your code must be compiled with the -parameters flag enabled so that Spring can look up the parameter name from the constructor.
+If you cannot or do not want to compile your code with the -parameters flag, you can use the @ConstructorProperties JDK annotation to explicitly name your constructor arguments.
 The sample class would then have to look as follows:

 • Java